 The Executive Directors consider the business from a geographical perspective and assesses the performance of property development in four reportable operating segments, namely Greater Western Taiwan Straits Economic Zone, Central and Western Regions, Bohai Economic Rim, Pearl River Delta Region and Others.
-The Group's sea reclamation services and hotel operations are considered together with the property development segments and included in the relevant geographic operating segment.
+The Group's construction and sea reclamation services, and property investment and project management businesses are considered together with the property development segments and included in the relevant geographic operating segment.
 "Others" segment represents provision of design services to group companies, corporate support functions, property management services (services provided to both internal or external customers) and investment holdings businesses.